ccorboy/project_one/README.md

 ## Description of data preprocessing

 ## Description of feature engineering and feature selection
-All patient features were kept, only ID was dropped prior to running the models.
-There were a total of 16 features, the models were run and features were selected based on importance in the model.
+All patient health features were kept in first machine learning model (ID was dropped prior to running the models).
+There were a total of 16 features in the original models.
+For both Lgoistic Regression and Random Forrest Model features were then ranked based on importance of the model.
+For Logistic Regression features with less than _______ were dropped from the model and the model was re-trained and tested without those features.

 ## Description of how data was split into training and testing sets
 Data was split into training and testing sets using a standard 75% to training and 25% to testing.
-The training and testing sets were also set to stratisfy to ensure that there was equal representation of the outcomes in both the training and testing sets.
+The training and testing sets were also set to stratify to ensure that there was equal representation of the outcomes (Heart disease) in both the training and testing sets.

 ## Explanation of model choice, including limitations and benefits
+The final model chosen was Logistic Regression without the use of features shown to have small importance.
+While the accuracy for Logistic Regression and the Random Forrest Model were similiar, the recall and precision score for the outcome of heart disease were slightly higher in Logistic Regression.
+Logistic Regression is also less likely to suffer from overfitting and features are able to be scaled.

 ### Logistic Regression benefits:
   - Able to take in multiple features and determine a binary outcome.
 The positive scores (for feature importance) indicate a feature that predicts class 1, whereas the negative scores indicate a feature that predicts class 0.